keweishang/algorithm_princeton/week5/README.md

     - Right rotation.
 Orient a left-leaning red link to (temporarily) lean right. __Invariants__: Maintains symmetric order and perfect black balance.
     - Color flip.
 Recolor to split a (temporary) 4-node.

+* B-tree

+  A generalisation of Red-black tree (which is also a 2-3 tree).
+    - At least 2 key-link pairs at root.
+    - At least M/2 key-link pairs in other nodes.
+    - External nodes (leaf nodes) contain client keys.
+    - Internal nodes contain copies of keys to guide search.

+  A search or an insertion in a B-tree of order M with N keys requires between log M-1 N and log M/2 N probes.

 [2-3 search tree]: coursera_resource/2-3-search-tree.png
 [LLRB corres 2-3]: coursera_resource/LLRB-corres-2-3.png